 Sandboxing AI agents¶

-Running agentic AI (like Claude Code) on your local machine seems a little risky since an agent could conceivably gain access to private data, system files, etc. There are a few options to confine the AI to a "sandbox," which could be something like a Docker container or virtual machine (VM).
+Running agentic AI (like Claude Code, for example) on your local machine seems a little risky since the agent could conceivably gain access to private data, system files, etc. There are a few options to confine the AI agent to a "sandbox," which could be something like a Docker container or virtual machine (VM).
 A virtual machine is a little more isolated from the local system, so that is what I use.

 Multipass is a lightweight VM orchestrator from Canonical that runs in MacOS, Windows, and Linux.
 You can use Multipass to set up Ubuntu VMs from the commandline in a fairly frictionless way on your local host machine (your laptop, for example).
-On Mac I install with
+You then install the AI coding agent of your choice in this VM so it only has access to that system.
+Here we are using Claude Code as the example, but this could work equally well with OpenCode or other big-name commercial LLM environments like Codex and Gemini CLI.

 brew install multipass